technicat/TootSDK/FORK.md

 ## Post

-- Change deletePost to deletePostAndEdit (to indicate its returning a Post for editing after the deletion) and add a deletePost with no return value to accomodate those platforms that don't return a Post (friendica, mitra, sharkey, firefox, and very old Mastodon).
+- Changed deletePost to deletePostAndEdit (to indicate its returning a Post for editing after the deletion) and add a deletePost with no return value to accomodate those platforms that don't return a Post (friendica, mitra, sharkey, firefox, and very old Mastodon).
-- Change the form type in publishPost and editPost to application/json instead of multipart/form-data to accomodate Mitra and Sharkey.
+- Changed the form type in publishPost and editPost to application/json instead of multipart/form-data to accomodate Mitra and Sharkey.
+- Moved Pixelfed-specific behavior in updateCredentials to pixelfedUpdateCredentials.

 ## ScheduledPost